-Artemide Sintesi Faretto Table or Wall Lamp
+Artemide Sintesi Faretto Table Lamp

 Materials: Red/orange painted metal (iron).
 Black painted iron.
 Aluminium lampshade.
 Bakelite socket.